cernydgit/Giacom/readme.md

 )
    ```

 Current config points to preconfigured ADX cluster available for testing.
+You should be able to run majority of integration tests in the solution, except tests, that require large pre-generated input .csv files.

 ## Project Structure